The Best Medicare Supplement (Medigap) Plans in Idaho

 This is a one-time open enrollment window.
 Once it ends, you must apply for Medigap like any other health insurance plan that involves medical assessments to determine the conditions of your coverage.

-There are certain scenarios where you may have guaranteed issue rights to a Medigap policy, however.
+There are certain scenarios where you may have other guaranteed issue rights to a Medigap policy, however.
 An insurer may be required to issue you a policy and cover pre-existing conditions without charging higher premiums if:

 • You no longer have union or workplace insurance that supplements Medicare.